AbdelrahmanAbdelgwad/micromouse_line_follower/README.md

 The code is written in Objective C and is available in the "micromouse_line_follower" directory.

+## Media

+Pictures of the robot assembled can be found in the media folder.

 ## Demo

 Check out a demo of the robot in action: [Video Link](https://youtube.com/shorts/tZHbbBprDxs?feature=share)